Dynamic behavior for a gradient algorithm with energy and momentum: Convergence of trajectories

 \begin{definition}[\L ojasiewicz inequality] For a differentiable function $f:\R^n \to\R$ with ${\rm argmin}f \neq\emptyset $, we say $f$ satisfies the \L ojasiewicz inequality if there exists $\sigma>0$, $c>0$, and $\alpha\in (0, 1)$, such that the following inequality holds for any $a\in {\rm argmin}f$:

-where $B(a, \sigma)$ is the neighborhood of $a$ with radius $\sigma$. \end{definition} Note that a large category of functions has been shown to satisfy (\ref{KL}), ranging from real-analytic functions \cite{Lo63} to nonsmooth lower semi-continuous functions \cite{BDL07}.
+where $B(a, \sigma)$ is the neighborhood of $a$ with radius $\sigma$. \end{definition} Note that a diverse range of functions has been shown to satisfy (\ref{KL}), ranging from real-analytic functions \cite{Lo63} to non-smooth lower semi-continuous functions \cite{BDL07}.
 The PL condition (\ref{PL}) stated as a global condition corresponds to (\ref{KL}) with $\alpha=1/2$ and $c=\sqrt{2\mu}$.